josechagas/JLSlideMenuController/README.md

 ##### *Second Step*

-Remember that every View Controller that will have this menu shoul extends `JLSlideViewController`.
+Remember that every View Controller that will have this menu should extends `JLSlideViewController`.
 Example:

 ```swift